Usage

 friendliness, romance, and/or love.

-A Thai and Filipino word.
-[English “make love”
+A southeastern Asian word.
+[English and Chinese “make love”

 is often a misnomer.]